mastering-microservices/tutorial_en/microservices/microservices.md

 Answer to the questions:
 ```
 ?
 Which *type* of application would you like to create?
 Gateway application
 ?
+Do you want to enable *microfrontends*?
+No
+?
 What is the base name of your application? gateway
 ?
-As you are running in a microservice architecture, on which port would like your server to run?
-It should be unique to
+As you are running in a microservice architecture, on which port would like
-avoid port conflicts.
+your server to run?
+It should be unique to avoid port conflicts.
 8080
 ?
-What is your default Java package name? com.mycompany.store
+What is your default Java package name? mosig.cloud.store
 ?
 Which service discovery server do you want to use?
-JHipster Registry (uses Eureka, provides Spring Cloud Config support
- and monitoring dashboards)
+JHipster Registry (uses
+Eureka, provides Spring Cloud Config support and monitoring dashboards)
 ?
 Which *type* of authentication would you like to use?
+JWT authentication
-JWT authentication (stateless, with a token)
+(stateless, with a token)
 ?
 Which *type* of database would you like to use?
-SQL (H2, PostgreSQL, MySQL, MariaDB, Oracle, MSSQL)
+SQL (H2, PostgreSQL, MySQL,
+MariaDB, Oracle, MSSQL)
 ?
 Which *production* database would you like to use?
-MySQL
+PostgreSQL
 ?
 Which *development* database would you like to use?
-H2 with disk-based persistence
+H2 with disk-based
+persistence
 ?
 Which cache do you want to use?
-(Spring cache abstraction) Ehcache (local cache, for a single node)
+(Spring cache abstraction) Ehcache (local
+cache, for a single node)
 ?
 Do you want to use Hibernate 2nd level cache?
 Yes
 ?
 Would you like to use Maven or Gradle for building the backend?
 Gradle
 ?
 Which other technologies would you like to use?
 ?
 Which *Framework* would you like to use for the client?
 Angular
 ?
 Do you want to generate the admin UI?
 Yes
 ?
 Would you like to use a Bootswatch theme (https://bootswatch.com/)?
+Default
-Default JHipster
+JHipster
 ?
 Would you like to enable internationalization support?
 Yes
 ?
-Please choose the native language of the application English
+Please choose the native language of the application French
 ?
-Please choose additional languages to install French
+Please choose additional languages to install English
      info Disabling hibernate cache for cache provider no
 ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
 Cypress, Gatling, Cucumber
 ?
 Would you like to install other generators from the JHipster Marketplace?
 No
 ?
 Would you like to generate code coverage for Cypress tests?
-[Experimental] No
+[Experimental] Yes
+?
+Would you like to audit Cypress tests?
+Yes
 ```

 ### Generation of the (empty) microservice `productorder`